saschwarz/tech-agilitynerd/content/django-migrating-from-abstract-class.rst

 Django Migrating Models from an Abstract Base Class to a Concrete Base Class
 ############################################################################
-:date: 2015-11-15 23:02
+:date: 2015-11-15 21:00
 :author: Steve Schwarz
 :category: webdev
 :tags: python, agilitycourses, django, database, migration
 :slug: django-migrate-abstract-concrete-base-class

 On my `agilitycourses.com <http://agilitycourses.com>`_ I had been modeling three types of dog agility courses using an abstract base class ``Course`` with three child classes: ``Box``, ``StarBox``, and ``DoubleBox``.
 This created three tables in the database prepended with the `Django <http://djangoproject.com>`_ application name ``box``: ``box_box``, ``box_starbox``, and ``box_doublebox``.
-I needed to add a relationship to all three classes from a new table and, rather than creating three separate tables relating to each child table, I decided to convert the ``Course`` class to a concreate class/table and relate the new class/table to it instead of each child class.
-For my purposes the extra join to the child class won't impact performance significantly (if it does I'd move the identity of the type of subclass into a column in the parent ``Course`` table and deleting the child tables/models).
+I needed to add a relationship to all three classes from a new table and, rather than creating three separate tables relating to each child table, I decided to convert the ``Course`` class to a concrete class/table and relate the new class/table to it instead of each child class.
+For my purposes the extra join to the child class won't impact performance significantly (if it does I'd move the identity of the type of subclass into a column in the parent ``Course`` table and delete the child tables/models).

-I didn't find any examples of this migration on line so I thought I write down my notes in case they are useful to others.
+I didn't find any examples of this type of migration online so I thought I write down my notes in case they are useful to others.

-This ends up being a schema migration to put columns in place for inserting data into the parent table, a data migration to populate that table and the new many-to-many table, and then another schema migration to remove the temporary columns.
+This ends up being a schema migration to put columns in place for inserting data into the parent table, a data migration to populate that table and the new many-to-many table(s), and then another schema migration to remove the temporary columns.

 After playing around with a few approaches I found it was easiest to put temporary join ids on the parent class that I could use during the migration and then remove them when I was done.
-I added these fields to the parent:
+I added these fields to the parent in the ``models.py``:

 .. code:: python